Hitting statistics for $\phi$-mixing dynamical systems: Recurrence rate for an polynomially -mixing system

-Before moving on to the next proposition, for the sake of simplicity, we write A useful observation is that since $\mu(U_n)$ decays either polynomially or exponentially as $n\to\infty$, then for sufficiently large $\Delta$, we have $\delta\le 1$ in both cases.
+\end{lemma} This lemma provides us with an inequality that can be used to derive a more important inequality.
+In fact, in the proof of the Lemma \ref{k}, this inequality plays a key role.
+See the proof in \cite[Lemma 4.2]{HYang20}.
+Before moving on to the next lemma, for the sake of simplicity, we write A useful observation is that since $\mu(U_n)$ decays either polynomially or exponentially as $n\to\infty$, then for sufficiently large $\Delta$, we have $\delta\le 1$ in both cases. \begin{lemma} \cite[Lemma 4.2]{HYang20}.
+Let $\mu$ be right or left $\phi$-mixing for the partition $\mathcal{A}$.
+Let $0<\Delta<s<t$.
+Define $q=\lfloor \frac{s}{\delta}\rfloor$ and $\eta=\frac{q}{q+1}$.
+Then for every $k\ge 3$ such that $kq\in \Z$ we have